lukehaas/Scrollify/README.md

 The destroy methods removes all Scrollify events and removes set heights from the panels.

+`$.scrollify.update()`

+The update methods recalculates the heights and positions of the panels.

+`$.scrollify.current()`

+The current method returns the current section as a jQuery object.

 ## Behaviour

 Scrollify will set a height on panels equal to the window height unless a panel is already equal to or greater than the window height.
 On scrolling up or down, Scrollify will snap the scoll position to a panel that is one along from the current panel, in the direction of scrolling.
 Scrolling can be done via the keyboards up and down arrows, the mouse wheel, a trackpad, or clicking and dragging the scroll bar.